NanManee/NYC_School_Bus/README.md

 ### Project Task

 - Analyzing historical data from the system to identify common causes such as mechanical issues, traffic congestion, weather conditions, etc.
-- Analyze the timestamp data from the system to determine if there are specific times of day or days of the week when delays and breakdowns are more common.
+- Analyze the timestamp data from the system to determine if there are specific times of day when delays and breakdowns are more common.
 - Aggregate and analyze data from the system to identify bus companies that have reported the highest number of delay incidents over a certain period.
 This analysis can help identify potential areas for improvement or intervention.

 ### Questions to Answer